Responses to the National Apology to the Stolen Generations : Brisbane

 Jeremy Robertson is a drama student at the Aboriginal Centre for the Performing Arts.
 Originally from Coolamon, near Wagga Wagga, New South Wales, Jeremy spent much of his childhood travelling back and forth between Queensland and New South Wales.
 His mother is Aboriginal and his father is Chinese.
 Jeremy talks about his experiences at the Aboriginal Centre for the Performing Arts (ACPA), contending with racial stereotypes and what the Apology meant to him.
 (Duration - 2 min.
 10 sec.)

 Natalie Alberts is a descendent of the Iman/Yiman/Jiman people of the Dawson River region, with traditional affiliations to the Gambuwal people and Wakka-Wakka and Burrungum speaking people of the Darling Downs.
 Natalie’s family has endured the enforced practices of removal and displacement from traditional homelands onto Missions, Reserves and Industrial Schools; although the family groups have maintained their connections to country and to one another.
-Natalie is the Assistant Director of the Musgrave Park Cultural Centre which provides for the preservation, presentation and promotion of Aboriginal culture and heritage; and provides a platform for Indigenous artists to develop and display their skills.
+Natalie is the Assistant Director of the Musgrave Park Cultural Centre which provides for the preservation, presentation and promotion of Aboriginal culture and heritage; and provides a platform for First Nations artists to develop and display their skills.
 The Cultural Centre also provides cultural awareness and education for groups of the wider community.
 The Centre’s programs provides employment and training opportunities for Indigenous people, and encourages mentoring by Elders and Cultural Teachers for Indigenous youth.
 (Duration - 3 min.
 07 sec.)

 Sam Watson Jr. is a leading Aboriginal poet of his generation.
 His volume of poetry Muse, Meandering and Midnight won the 1999 David Unaipon Award and Smoke Encrypted Whispers won the 2004 Kenneth Slessor Prize for Poetry at the New South Wales Premier's Literary Awards.
 In between writing and community projects Sam is a regular guest speaker, workshop facilitator and mentor for the creative arts.
 Sam recalls working as a security supervisor on an industrial site the night before the Apology and how he came to process the meaning of the Prime Minister's speech.
 (Duration - 2 min.
 25 sec.)